 Turquoise waters, great visibility, not a wave in sight.
-Sounds like the ideal conditions to go snorkeling, right?
+Sounds like the ideal conditions to go snorkelling, right?
 That describes the day as I dipped into the waters of Varadero, Cuba.
 The only thing on my mind was my (not so) little fear of water… You see, I’ve nearly drowned in just about every body of water you could think of.

 Ocean?
 I was about 5 and I really wanted to go in the ocean.
 (We were in Rio de Janeiro, so could you blame me?!)
 I remember feeling scared as I went into the water without a parent, and the next thing I remember is waking up on the beach, exhausted, and with no recollection of how I’d gotten back.
 Apparently, I was toppled over by a wave and someone had to scoop me out of the ocean.